SeldonIO/seldonio.github.com/concepts.md

 All algorithms must conform to the ItemRecommendationAlgorithm interface and be defined spring components.
 This is to allow easy discovery of all algorithms when the server starts.

+## Runtime Preditive Scoring

+Runtime predictive scoring algorithms take a set of features passed in and score those against a model that has been trained to predict a target variable supplied from the initial data sent in as events.

 ## Includer

 Provides a set of items for the algorithm to recommend against.
 You can have multiple of these in which case the union of the set of items are recommended against, or combine them with excluders.
 An example would be the RecentItemsIncluder which includes items that have recently been added to the DB.